TarifEzaz/react-navigation.github.io/versioned_docs/version-7.x/handling-safe-area.md

 While React Navigation handles safe areas for the built-in UI elements by default, your own content may also need to handle it to ensure that content isn't hidden by these items.

-It's tempting to solve (a) by wrapping your entire app in a container with padding that ensures all content will not be occluded.
+It's tempting to solve by wrapping your entire app in a container with padding that ensures all content will not be occluded.
 But in doing so, we waste a bunch of space on the screen, as pictured in the image on the left below.
 What we ideally want is the image pictured on the right.

 ![Notch on the iPhone X](/assets/iphoneX/00-intro.png)